Individual Therapy is one of the keys to addiction recovery. Before a client

 arrives to Blueprints For Recovery, he has been assigned an individual

-treatment plan, and coordinate all care with other long term recovery staff.
+plan, and coordinate all care with other long term recovery staff.

 Sessions Are Customized to Fit Your Treatment